-The Bloomberg Distinguished Professorships are forming a cadre of fifty world-class faculty members whose excellence in research, teaching, and service is centered on interdisciplinary scholarship.
-They are supported by a $350 million gift to the university by Johns Hopkins alumnus, philanthropist, and three-term New York City Mayor Michael R. Bloomberg.
+The Bloomberg Distinguished Professorships are forming a cadre of world-class faculty members whose excellence in research, teaching, and service is centered on interdisciplinary scholarship.
+They are supported by a gift to the university by Johns Hopkins alumnus, philanthropist, and three-term New York City Mayor Michael R. Bloomberg.

 Read MoreLearn how the Bloomberg Distinguished Professors are selected by the faculty and leadership of Johns Hopkins University for their prestigious positions.
-You will also find nomination forms, guidelines, and frequently asked questions.
+You will also find guidelines and frequently asked questions.

 Read MoreAmong the Bloomberg Professors